Geometric Stability Analysis for Differential Inclusions Governed by Maximally Monotone Operators: Analytical Ingredients for the Main Results

-To handle the nonsmooth nature of the original dynamics \eqref{eq:prob} and facilitate the establishment of our main result, it is crucial to control the lower Hamiltonian associated with \( \clco A_0 \) using the Lipschitz approximations \( F_k \) constructed in Theorem~\ref{smirnov}.
-The following proposition formalizes this approximation property and will be a key ingredient in passing from estimates involving the regularized dynamics to those concerning the original system. \begin{remark} In this work, the term \emph{Hamiltonian} refers to a Lyapunov-like function used to analyze the energy dissipation or decrease along trajectories.
+To handle the nonsmooth nature of the original dynamics \eqref{eq:prob} and facilitate the establishment of our main result, the analysis focuses on controlling the lower Hamiltonian associated with \( \clco A_0 \), rather than on approximating individual trajectories.
+This control is achieved through the Lipschitz outer approximations \( F_k \) constructed in Theorem~\ref{smirnov}.
+The following proposition formalizes this Hamiltonian approximation property and constitutes the key mechanism by which stability estimates obtained for the regularized systems are transferred to the original differential inclusion. \begin{remark} In this work, the term \emph{Hamiltonian} refers to a Lyapunov-like function used to analyze the energy dissipation or decrease along trajectories.
 Unlike the classical Hamiltonian in conservative systems (which is typically conserved), here it plays a variational role and may strictly decrease.
-This terminology is used in a generalized sense, consistent with frameworks involving nonsmooth or monotone differential inclusions. \end{remark} \begin{proposition}[Approximation of the Hamiltonian] Let \( F_k \) be the Lipschitz approximation of \( \clco A_0 \) constructed in Theorem~\ref{smirnov}, and define the approximate lower Hamiltonian by
+This terminology is used in a generalized sense, consistent with frameworks involving nonsmooth or monotone differential inclusions. \end{remark} \begin{proposition}[Approximation of the Hamiltonian] Let \((F_k)_{k\in\mathbb{N}}\) be the Lipschitz approximations of \(\clco A_0\) provided by Theorem~\ref{smirnov}.
+For each \(k\), define the approximate lower Hamiltonian by